Sidcot School Privacy Notice:

 Why the School needs to process personal data

 The School needs to process personal data about its current, prospective and former students and their parents or guardians, its current, prospective and former staff, its suppliers and contractors, and other individuals connected to the School, as part of its everyday operations.
-The School will process such personal data in accordance with the Data Protection Act 1998 (“the DPA”) and the General Data Protection Regulations (“GDPR”).
+The School will process such personal data in accordance with the Data Protection Act 2018 (“the DPA”) and the General Data Protection Regulation 2016 (“GDPR”).
 The School is committed to compliance with the DPA and GDPR and takes seriously the responsibility of handling personal information.
 The School will need to carry out the great majority of its data processing activity as part of its legitimate business interests, specifically to fulfil its legal rights, duties or obligations as an educational institution, and as part of the contract that we have with parents, but where this is not the case, we will tell you and ask for your specific consent.

 Personal data processed by the School